daily-co/react-native-daily-js/README.md

 Then, follow the below steps to set up your native project on each platform. **Note that these steps assume you're using a version of React Native that supports autolinking (>= 60).**

-> If your project uses [Expo](https://expo.dev/), use the [react-native-daily-js configuration plugin](https://www.npmjs.com/package/@daily-co/config-plugin-rn-daily-js) instead of the below steps.
+> If your project uses [Expo](https://expo.dev/), use the [`config-plugin-rn-daily-js` configuration package](https://www.npmjs.com/package/@daily-co/config-plugin-rn-daily-js) instead of the following steps.

 ### iOS